MileHacker Logo

 Table Manners

-Keep your hands visible above the table at all times.
+Keep your hands visible over the table at all times.
 Bread is typically placed directly on the table, not on a side plate.

 No elbows on table | Finish your plate